jmoiron/sqlx/index.md

 // this will pull the first place directly into p err = db.Get(&p, "SELECT * FROM place LIMIT 1")

 // this will pull places with telcode > 50 into the slice pp err = db.Select(&pp, "SELECT * FROM place WHERE telcode > ?", 50)

+// they work with regular types as well var id int err = db.Get(&id, "SELECT count(*) FROM place")

+// fetch at most 10 place names var names []string err = db.Select(&names, "SELECT name FROM place LIMIT 10")
 ```

-Get and Select both will close the Rows they create under the hood, and will return any error encountered at any step of the process.
+Get and Select both will close the Rows they create during query execution, and will return any error encountered at any step of the process.
 Since they use StructScan internally, the details in the [advanced scanning section](#advancedScanning) also apply to Get and Select.

 Select can save you a lot of typing, but beware!
 It's semantically different from `Queryx`, since it will load the entire result set into memory at once.
 If that set is not bounded by your query to some reasonable size, it might be best to use the classic Queryx/StructScan iteration instead.